Abbeville County, South Carolina: Law enforcement

 In 2013, long-time Abbeville County Sheriff Charles Goodwin pled guilty to misconduct in office.
 He was put on probation for five years, sentenced to 100 hours of community service, and ordered to pay $4,500 in restitution.

 Politics

 Abbeville County was a typical "Solid South" county in its voting patterns until 1948 when it voted for Dixiecrat candidate and South Carolina native Strom Thurmond against Democratic candidate Harry Truman regarding his support for Civil Rights, most importantly racial integration.
 It resumed voting Democratic until 1968 when a majority voted for American Independent Party candidate & southern segregationist George Wallace.
 In 1972 the county voted overwhelmingly for Richard Nixon, and since then Abbeville has showed strong endorsement towards the Republican Party.
 The last Democrat to carry Abbeville County was Bill Clinton in 1992 and 1996.

+Economy

+In 1999, Abbeville County had the highest level of economic development and job creation per capita in all of South Carolina.
+Factors contributing to Abbeville's economic growth include some of the lowest electricity operating costs in South Carolina and the broader southeastern region of the United States, right-to-work laws forcing the cost of labor down, and direct workforce training through the Piedmont Technical College.

+Throughout 2023 and early 2024, the unemployment rate of Abbeville has fluctuated around 4%.
+In 2022, the GDP of Abbeville County was $666.9 million (roughly $27,450 per capita).
+In chained 2017 dollars, its per-capita real GDP was $22,685.
+According to the Bureau of Labor Statistics, Abbeville has 417 employment establishments (private and public organizations covered by unemployment insurance).
+As of Q3 2023, some of the top 20 employers in the state include the city of Abbeville, Erskine College, Hardee's, Ingles, Prysmian Group, Sage Automotive Interiors, and Wayfair.

 Education

 School districts

+There are two school districts in the county: Abbeville County School District takes up the majority of the area, while some parts are in the Greenwood School District 51.
 Most Abbeville County schools are part of the Abbeville County School District.
 The following schools are within the district: